Great Drums & Kot Square

 Kala (Black) Bhairab

 North of the Jagannath Temple is the figure of Kala (Black) Bhairab.
 Bhairab is Shiva in his most fearsome aspect, and this huge stone...

 King Pratap Malla’s Column

-Across from the Krishna Temple is a host of smaller temples and other structures, all standing on a slightly raised platform in front of...
+The northern part of the square is dotted with smaller temples and other structures, all standing on a slightly raised platform in front...